 The ultimate goal of the ¡Gradúate!
 Program is to develop Hispanic students into tomorrow’s professional leaders.
-The future of Hispanics in North Carolina depends on the level of education of education our youth achieve.
+The future of Hispanics in North Carolina depends on the level of education our youth achieve.
 For this reason, the North Carolina Society of Hispanic Professionals (NCSHP), in partnership with Wake Co.
-Public School System, are proud to present ¡Gradúate! an educational program for Hispanic students and their families. ¡Gradúate!
-Is a program designed to help Hispanic students attain academic success, graduate from high school, and become the leaders of tomorrow.
+Public School System, are proud to present ¡Gradúate! an educational program for Hispanic students and their families. ¡Gradúate! is a program designed to help Hispanic students attain academic success, graduate from high school, and become the leaders of tomorrow.

 Our program uses an integrated approach to student success by providing guidance and support throughout the school day via onsite coaches, after school activities like tutoring and life skills, one-on-one coaching meetings and lessons and workshops for parents.

-ONE ON ONE COACHING: Our team works with students to support, guide, and motivate students during school hours and pursue academic and personal goals.
+Our team works with students to support, guide, and motivate students during school hours and pursue academic and personal goals.

-FAMILY ENGAGEMENT: Through family workshops offered by the Wake County Parent Academy, parents learn how to navigate the school system, communicate with administration and teachers, and understand testing and other requirements for college.
+Through family workshops offered by the Wake County Parent Academy, parents learn how to navigate the school system, communicate with administration and teachers, and understand the testing and other requirements for college.
 These workshops reinforce the importance of education being a family goal.
 The several elements of the program combine to give families the support and guidance they need to help their students graduate from high school and pursue higher education.

-Our one of a kind curriculum was developed in collaboration with NC State’s Juntos Program and the program also received the support of Hispanics in Philanthropy.
+One of a kind curriculum was developed in collaboration with NC State’s Juntos Program and the program also received the support of Hispanics in Philanthropy.

 2013 - Implemented in Wake County at Millbrook and Cary High School because of funding from the Lumina Foundation through the Triangle for Latino Student Success initiative and with the support